BEFORE THE OFFICE OF PUBLIC INSTRUCTION

 OF THE STATE OF MONTANA

-In the matter of soliciting applications for membership on a negotiated rulemaking committee to amend ARM 10.56.101 pertaining to the policies and procedures for standardized test administration using the required statewide assessments
+In the matter of soliciting applications for membership on a negotiated rulemaking committee to amend ARM 10.55.701 to require a policy for implementation of all hazard emergency and response plans

 NOTICE OF NEGOTIATED RULEMAKING